nangs/AvDe.Sales.Demo/README.md

 ![](res/swagger_ui.jpg)

 ## WebApi Razor Client
-For a Web Client are used ASP.NET Core Razor Pages which can make coding page-focused scenarios easier and more productive than using controllers and views:
+For a Web Client I've used ASP.NET Core Razor Pages which can make coding page-focused scenarios easier and more productive than using controllers and views:

 ![](res/statistics1.jpg)